Mobile phone as a card terminal in Switzerland: Tap-to-Pay providers in comparison

 Worldline Tap on Mobile

 Worldline (formerly SIX Payment Services) is the established Swiss terminal operator and offers "Tap on Mobile", a SoftPOS solution without fixed costs.
 The product is aimed at small businesses and beginners.
-Worldline accepts debit and credit cards from Visa and Mastercard, TWINT, as well as mobile wallets (Apple Pay, Google Pay, Samsung Pay).
-Dynamic Currency Conversion (DCC) allows international customers to pay in their card's currency.
+Worldline accepts debit and credit cards from Visa and Mastercard, TWINT, and mobile wallets (Apple Pay, Google Pay, Samsung Pay).
+Dynamic Currency Conversion (DCC) allows international customers to pay in their card currency.
 The app runs on Android devices (from Android 12) and recently also on iPhones (from iPhone XS).
 Up to five devices can be linked to one account.
-Payout is processed within 48 hours.
+Payout is made within 48 hours.

 SumUp Tap to Pay

 SumUp is an international payment service provider specializing in micro-businesses and self-employed individuals.
 With "Tap to Pay", SumUp offers a free app for iPhone (from XS) and Android (from Android 11).
-The pricing model works without contractual obligation and without monthly fixed costs – Comerciantes pay exclusively per transaction.
-For businesses with higher volumes, there is an optional subscription model ("Payments Plus") with reduced transaction fees.
-SumUp accepts Visa and Mastercard (debit and credit) as well as Apple Pay and Google Pay, but does not directly support TWINT or PostFinance payments.
+The pricing model works without contractual obligation and without monthly fixed costs – merchants exclusively pay per transaction.
+For companies with higher volumes, there is an optional subscription model ("Payments Plus") with reduced transaction fees.
+SumUp accepts Visa and Mastercard (debit and credit) as well as Apple Pay and Google Pay, but does not support TWINT and PostFinance payments directly.

 Payrexx Tap to Pay

-Payrexx is a Swiss payment service provider (PSP) based in Thun, which offers Tap to Pay as part of its overall system.
+Payrexx is a Swiss payment service provider (PSP) based in Thun, offering Tap to Pay as part of its overall system.
 The SoftPOS solution currently runs on compatible Android devices (from Android 8.1 with NFC).
 Payrexx accepts debit and credit cards (Visa, Mastercard), TWINT, Apple Pay, Google Pay, and Samsung Pay.
-Unlike SumUp and Worldline, Tap to Pay at Payrexx is embedded into a broader ecosystem: Comerciantes can manage on-site payments, online payments, payment links, QR Pay, and POS terminals through a single Dashboard.
-The fees correspond to the POS tariffs and do not depend on the chosen subscription plan.
+In contrast to SumUp and Worldline, Tap to Pay at Payrexx is embedded in the broader ecosystem: merchants can manage on-site payments, online payments, payment links, QR Pay, and POS terminals through a single Dashboard.
+The fees correspond to the POS tariffs and do not depend on the selected subscription plan.

-In addition to the three main providers, myPOS (with "myPOS Glass" on iPhone and Android, internationally active) and Stripe (Tap to Pay via the Stripe Terminal API, developer-focused) are available in Switzerland.
-Both are aimed at specific target groups – myPOS at international Comerciantes, Stripe at platforms and developer teams – and play a minor role in the typical Swiss SME segment.
+In addition to the three main providers, myPOS (with "myPOS Glass" on iPhone and Android, active internationally) and Stripe (Tap to Pay via the Stripe Terminal API, developer-focused) are available in Switzerland.
+Both are aimed more at specific target groups – myPOS at international merchants, Stripe at platforms and developer teams – and play a subordinate role in the typical Swiss SME segment.

-3. Fee comparison: What Tap to Pay costs in Switzerland
+3. Comparison of fees: What Tap to Pay costs in Switzerland

 The fee structure of the three main Swiss providers differs fundamentally.
 Worldline operates with a flat-rate model, SumUp differentiates between debit and credit cards, and Payrexx uses uniform POS tariffs.